MirDevTR/Project-MirOS/ReadMe.md

 ## Development Status

-MirOS is currently in private development and not yet available to the public.
+NeoLixOS is currently in private development and not yet available to the public.
 ISO builds, installation instructions, and contribution guidelines will be shared once the first stable release is ready.

 ---

 ## License

-MirOS is released under the **MIT License**.
+NeoLixOS is released under the **MIT License**.

 You are free to: